PRINTED COPY

-All material submitted for publication should be sent exclusively to the Health Sciences Australia.
+All material submitted for publication should be sent exclusively to The health sciences AUS.
 We accept only those manuscripts or data that have not been previously published or submitted elsewhere for publication.
-If data found in any other publication it will consider scam and is liable for disciplinary consequences by reporting to Health Sciences Australia.
+If data found in any other publication it will consider scam and is liable for disciplinary consequences by reporting to The Health Sciences Aus.
 However, re-analysis of previously published data can be accepted.

 Authors can submit their manuscripts online via journal’s online submission system at